Obama to nominate former P&G CEO Bob McDonald as veterans secretary

 WASHINGTON President Barack Obama has chosen former Procter & Gamble Chief Executive Bob McDonald, an Army veteran, as his nominee to be the next secretary of veterans affairs, a senior Obama administration official said on Sunday.

-Obama's announcement of McDonald, 61, will be made on Monday.
+Obama's announcement of McDonald, 61, will be made this week, possibly on Monday.
 If confirmed by the Senate, McDonald would be tasked with repairing the Veterans Administration after widespread evidence of delays in military veterans getting healthcare at VA facilities.

-The announcement will come days after a White House review found significant and chronic failures across the board at the VA and evidence that a "corrosive culture" prevails.
+The announcement is to come days after a White House review found significant and chronic failures across the board at the Veterans Administration and evidence that a "corrosive culture" prevails.

 A senior administration official said Obama was attracted to McDonald by his corporate background and military service.
 He would succeed Eric Shinseki, who resigned late in May after the depth of the VA's problems became clear.

-McDonald is the former chairman, president and CEO of Procter & Gamble (PG.N), having retired a year ago after 33 years with the Fortune 500 company, where he started as a brand assistant in 1980 and rose through the ranks.
+McDonald is the former chairman, president and CEO of Procter & Gamble, having retired a year ago after 33 years with the Fortune 500 company, where he started as a brand assistant in 1980 and rose through the ranks.

 He served on the McKinsey Advisory Council, the Singapore International Advisory Council of the Economic Development Board, and on the boards of U.S. Steel and Xerox Corp.